More not always better

 So what is the “right amount” of care?
 Getting the “right amount” of healthcare means that you are getting as much care as you need, but no unnecessary care.
 Here are some examples: Getting antibiotics for an infection that is helped by antibiotics is the “right amount” of care.
 Getting antibiotics for a condition that is not helped by antibiotics – such as the common cold – would be unnecessary care.
 Staying on schedule with the preventive care and screening tests that are recommended for your age and health condition is the “right amount” of care.
 Having preventive care and screening tests more often than recommended would be unnecessary care.

 - A March 2014 editorial published in Annals of Internal Medicine has examined the problems of figuring out how much is enough medicine and how to think about guidelines.
-The editorial, Controversy Over Clinical Guidelines: Listen to the Evidence, Not the Noise by Dr. Eliseo Guallar and Dr. Christine Laine, Editor in Chief, is available at www.annals.org.
+See: Controversy Over Clinical Guidelines: Listen to the Evidence, Not the Noise by Dr. Eliseo Guallar and Dr. Christine Laine, Editor in Chief.

 - Tools for Practice provides biweekly articles for its members that summarize medical evidence on a clinical question.
 Tools for Practice is sponsored by the Alberta College of Family Physicians (ACFP).